New Phila Man Faces Fraud Charges - wtuz.com

 Mary Alice Reporting:

-A local man has been indicted on 31 felony charges relating to false sales and theft.
+A man has been indicted on 31 felony charges in a local energy drink scheme.

-New Philadelphia Detective Captain Shawn Nelson explains they received a scam complaint in 2014 from a city resident, who explained she invested money with 50-year-old Keith Elsesser, of New Philadelphia.
+New Philadelphia Detective Captain Shawn Nelson explained they received a scam complaint in 2014 from a city resident, who explained she invested money with 50-year-old Keith Elsesser, of New Philadelphia.

 Another local resident filed a complaint with the Tuscarawas County Sheriff’s Office, and the loss to both victims is around $90,000.
 Other victims have been identified by police, but they did not want to file a formal complaint.

-Captain Nelson says Elsesser convinced these individuals to invest in an energy drink, which at the time was labeled Playboy Energy Drink.
+Captain Nelson said Elsesser is accused of convincing the individuals to invest in an energy drink, labeled Playboy Energy Drink, from a company based in Utah.

 Law Enforcement obtained a search warrant in July 2016 for Elsesser’s home.
-Captain Nelson comments electronic and paper evidence was collected and sent to BCI, causing the investigation to be on-going for 2 years.
+Captain Nelson explained that electronic and paper evidence was collected and sent to BCI.
+The investigation had been ongoing for two years.

-A Prosecutor with the Ohio Attorney General’s office will be handling the case.
+A Prosecutor with the Ohio Attorney General’s office will handle the case.
 Elsesser has been indicted on 29 counts of unlawful security practices and two counts of grand theft.
-A hearing is expected with Judge Thomakos in March.

 Elsesser has previously been convicted of a similar scam in North Carolina.